 The image preview will be displayed on the render settings screen.
 When you uncheck Use background image, the image will still be available but will not be displayed in the render.

-3D Environment: displays the width and height of the project image displayed in the space 3D.
+3D Environment: displays the width and height of the design image displayed in the space 3D.

-Default Sizes: displays a list with default render sizes.
+Default Sizes: displays a list with the default render sizes.

 Use Sun and Sky

 By checking Use sun and sky, natural lighting effects are enabled.
-This tool helps the scene lighting process as it defines whether or not the light from the outside will illuminate the scene.
-In this case, the higher the intensity of sunlight and sky, the brighter the design render.
+This tool helps the scene lighting process as it defines whether the light from the outside will illuminate the scene.
+In this case, the higher the intensity of sunlight and sky, the brighter the design renders.

 In Real Scene 2.0 it is possible to generate a render using just this setting, without the need to insert lights through the light editor or insert luminaires.
 As we can see in the images below:

-The Sun and Sky tool already has some themes configured, such as: clear, cloudy, noon, night, sunrise and sunset.
+The Sun and Sky tool already have some themes configured, such as clear, cloudy, noon, night, sunrise, and sunset.
 Note that when changing themes, the information of sunlight and sky intensity changes, as the colors of the sun, sky, and horizon.

-It is important to know that in order to the sun to be marked on the floor, the sunlight option must have some value.
+It is important to know that in order for the sun to be marked on the floor, the sunlight option must have some value.

 In addition to these features, in Real Scene 2.0 we can direct sunlight to a certain part of the space design 3D through the Azimuth and Altitude tools.